 Jeffery Hoyle (he, him, his) is currently the Owner and Chief Communications Officer of Emphasis Communications, LLC, a firm focusing on the public relations and marketing needs of Denver’s small business and nonprofit communities.
 Jeffery was part of the host committee for The National LGBTQ Task Force Creating Change Conference in February 2015, and joined the national Board of Directors of the organization in February 2015.
 He also serves as Co-Chairperson for the Denver Mayor’s GLBT Commission, Co-chair of the Board of Directors of The Alexander Foundation, and Coordinator for the Colorado Healthcare Guild.
 Jeffery graduated from Denver’s own East High School, and attended CSU.

-Kathe Perez (she, her, hers) is a certified speech-language pathologist and the founder and president of Exceptional Voice, Inc. Kathe has taught her unique transgender voice therapy program to speech pathologists at Karolinska Institute, Stockholm, Sweden.
+Kathe Perez (she, her, hers) (Trustee Chair) is a certified speech-language pathologist and the founder and president of Exceptional Voice, Inc. Kathe has taught her unique transgender voice therapy program to speech pathologists at Karolinska Institute, Stockholm, Sweden.
 Kathe has been helping trans* women and men discover their true voices since 2000.
 Kathe and co-creator, Annika Kappenstein, now offer transgender people the solution to their voice struggles in an iOS app named Eva.

 Dr. Daniel Reirden (he, him, his) I have completed a combined Internal Medicine-Pediatrics residency that has prepared me to provide clinical care to both children and adults.
 In 2007, I joined UC Denver, where I have a joint appointment in Adolescent Medicine and Infectious Diseases, and serve as Medical Director of the Children’s Hospital Immunodeficiency Youth Program (CYP).
 This structure has allowed me to combine my expertise in youth HIV care and research with my expertise in caring for marginalized, high-risk, HIV uninfected youth.
 Over the past five years, I have continued the growth of CYP, established an inner-city satellite clinic serving HIV-infected youth, and increased research efforts among our youth population.